Rents spike as big-pocketed investors buy mobile home parks

 “You went from an environment where you had a local owner or manager who took care of things as they needed fixing, to where you had people who were looking at a cost-benefit analysis for how to get the penny squeezed lowest,” Bellus said.
 “You combine it with an idea that we can just keep raising the rent, and these people can’t leave.”

-George McCarthy, president and CEO of the Lincoln Institute of Land Policy, said about a fifth of mobile home parks, or around 800,000, have been purchased in the past eight years by institutional investors.
+George McCarthy, president and chief executive of the Lincoln Institute of Land Policy, a Cambridge, Mass.-based think tank, said parks containing about a fifth of mobile home lots nationwide have been purchased by institutional investors over the last eight years.

-He was among those singling out Fannie Mae and Freddie Mac for guaranteeing the loans as part of a what the lending giants bill as expanding affordable housing.
-Since 2014, the Lincoln Institute estimates Freddie Mac alone provided $9.6 billion in financing for the purchase of more than 950 communities across 44 states.
+McCarthy singled out Fannie Mae and Freddie Mac for guaranteeing the loans as part of what the lending giants describe as expanding affordable housing.
+Since 2014, the Lincoln Institute estimates, Freddie Mac alone provided $9.6 billion in financing for the purchase of more than 950 communities across 44 states.

 A spokesman for Freddie Mac countered that it had purchased loans for less than 3% of the mobile home communities nationwide, and about 60% of those were refinances.